Chrepp/btw-engine/CONTRIBUTING.md

 The engine is in an early stage.
 If you really want to contribute, please just contact me so I can help you with it.

 ---

+## Requirements

+- Node.js and Grunt
+- ECMAScript6

 ## Basics for developing the engine

 I will eventually be doing some refactoring, so the following might be untrue in the future.

 The game engine is stored in five different JS files.
+They are all stored in

 * **a_star.js** (The a star algorithm for pathfinding)
 * **drawing.js** (all functions for drawing things on the screen)